Even though markets are part of the economy, extraneous factors may buoy them

 The premier indices of the country, the Nifty and the Sensex hit all-time highs of 12,000 and 41,000, respectively, in the same quarter when the shrinking GDP of India (despite a recalibration by the government), hyper-inflation, an acute job crunch, consumption slump across sectors and industrial output grinding to a halt made the headlines.

 Tavaga is everything you need to start saving for your goals, stay on track, and achieve them in time.

-India’s GDP, forecasted to grow at 7.5 percent in April, 2019, is now labouring to post even a 4.5 percent in the quarter ended September, 2019.
+India’s GDP forecasted to grow at 7.5 percent in April 2019, is now laboring to post even a 4.5 percent in the quarter ended September 2019.

 The economic slowdown has hit the erstwhile star consumer sectors such as auto (sluggish for more than a year), FMCG, and FMCD (fast-moving consumer durables).